Decarbonization

 (4) Increased demand for and mandated recycling of automotive LiBs

 Electric vehicles (EVs) are expected to become widespread as part of a decarbonized society.
-This will increase demand for lithium, cobalt, and nickel used in lithium-ion batteries (LiBs) in EVs.
+This will increase demand for lithium, cobalt, and nickel used in LiBs in EVs.
 There are also concerns about geopolitical risks and rising resource nationalism surrounding these resources.
 Future large-scale disposal of LiBs is also expected, requiring their efficient recycling.

-The Group is working to develop technologies, conduct demonstration trials, and establish a resource recycling system throughout the supply chain with the aim of realizing closed-loop recycling to extract the aforementioned metals from automotive LiBs reaching end of life (EoL) in as automotive battery materials.
+The Group is working to develop technologies, conduct demonstration trials, and establish a resource recycling system throughout the supply chain with the aim of realizing closed-loop recycling to extract the aforementioned metals from automotive LiBs reaching end of life (EoL) and reuse them as automotive battery materials.

 Current Status of CO2 Emissions